wojciech-galan/viruses_classifier/README.rst

     viruses_classifier raw_or_FASTA-formatted_sequence_file --ssRNAplus

-In both cases you can provide also optional argument --probas for class probabilities
+In both cases you can provide optional argument --probas for class probabilities.
+This is a switch, so if you run the command with --probas you will obtain class probabilities and if you don't you will obtain only exact class.
+In all_viruses mode you can use one of three trained classifiers: SVC, kNN and QDA.

 Citation
 --------